SachsLab/OpenMER/README.md

 * Click on the "Record" button.
     * Note: To change the default recording path, edit `WPy64-3850\python-3.8.5.amd64\Lib\site-packages\neuroport_dbs\FeaturesGUI.py` and change the `BASEPATH` value.
 (We hope to make this easier via a config file in the future.)
 * After a new depth is entered and the depth remains constant for 4-8 seconds (depending on signal quality), a segment will be added to the database.
 * The current trajectory that is visualized is by default synchronized with the Sweep GUI selection for audio.
-To change which trajectory is being visualized, you can change which channel you are listening to, or uncheck the synchronize box and set the channel manually.
+To change which trajectory is being visualized, you can change which channel you are listening to in SweepGUI, or uncheck the synchronize box and set the channel manually.